Craig Dixon

 Craig Kline Dixon (March 3, 1926 – February 25, 2021) was an American athlete who competed mainly in the 110 meter hurdles.
 He competed for the United States in the 1948 Summer Olympics held in London, Great Britain in the 110 meter hurdles where he won the bronze medal.
 Dixon was born in Los Angeles, California.

+Dixon ran for the UCLA Bruins track and field program, where he won an NCAA title in the 220 yards hurdles.